chanchalalam/Math-With-Gesture/README.md

 ## Objectives

-1.Capture hand gestures using a camera and OpenCV.
+1. Capture hand gestures using a camera and OpenCV.

-2.Recognize and extract mathematical expressions from the hand gestures using MediaPipe.
+2. Recognize and extract mathematical expressions from the hand gestures using MediaPipe.

-3.Process the Hand gesture recognition and solve them using mathematical algorithms.
+3. Process the Hand gesture recognition and solve them using mathematical algorithms.

-4.Display the solution and provide a step-by-step explanation.
+4. Display the solution and provide a step-by-step explanation.

 ## Project Structure
 1. Hand gesture capture: Use OpenCV to capture hand gestures from the camera.